Skip to main content

 Jump to a section in this article

-As soon as your baby is born they are ready to communicate with you.
-By talking to them and comforting them you make them feel safe.
+But if you don’t know where to start, don’t worry.
+There are plenty of simple things you can do to build your relationship and connect to them.
+By talking to them and comforting them, you make them feel safe.
 They can’t understand all that you say but they understand enough to feel comforted by your voice and your attention.

 In this short video, Glasgow mum Kim shares the little things she does to boost her wee one's emotional and social development.
+For more tips, check out our page on chatting with your baby.

 Back to top